Azure/dalec/website/docs/editor-support.md

+---
-# Editor Support
+title: Editor Support
+---

-There is a [json schema file](spec.schema.json) which can be used in coms ecases to integrate with your editor.
+There is a [json schema file](https://github.com/Azure/dalec/blob/main/docs/spec.schema.json) which can be used to integrate with your editor.
 This will help validate your yaml files and provide intellisense for the spec.

 ## VSCode